NVIDIAGameWorks/kaolin/docs/notes/installation.rst

     $ git clone --recursive https://github.com/NVIDIAGameWorks/kaolin
     $ cd kaolin

-you can then select the tag if you want 0.9.0 or 0.1 specific release, example:
+You can then select the tag if you want 0.9.0 or 0.1 specific release, example:

 .. code-block:: bash

     $ git checkout v0.9.0

+To enable installation of experimental features, set environment variable
+``export KAOLIN_INSTALL_EXPERIMENTAL=1``.
+To install, run:

 .. code-block:: bash